Thorium fuel cycle: Advantages

 Thorium is estimated to be about three to four times more abundant than uranium in Earth's crust, although present knowledge of reserves is limited.
 Current demand for thorium has been satisfied as a by-product of rare-earth extraction from monazite sands.
 Notably, there is very little thorium dissolved in seawater, so seawater extraction is not viable, as it is with uranium.
 Using breeder reactors, known thorium and uranium resources can both generate world-scale energy for thousands of years.

-Thorium-based fuels also display favorable physical and chemical properties that improve reactor and repository performance.
+Thorium-based fuels also display favourable physical and chemical properties that improve reactor and repository performance.
 Compared to the predominant reactor fuel, uranium dioxide (UO_{2}), thorium dioxide (ThO_{2}) has a higher melting point, higher thermal conductivity, and lower coefficient of thermal expansion.
-Thorium dioxide also exhibits greater chemical stability and, unlike uranium dioxide, does not further oxidize.
+Thorium dioxide also exhibits greater chemical stability and, unlike uranium dioxide, does not further oxidise.

 Because the produced in thorium fuels is significantly contaminated with in proposed power reactor designs, thorium-based used nuclear fuel possesses inherent proliferation resistance. cannot be chemically separated from and has several decay products that emit high-energy gamma radiation.
 These high-energy photons are a radiological hazard that necessitate the use of remote handling of separated uranium and aid in the passive detection of such materials.